dkriegner/xrayutilities/README.txt

 ======

-if you already installed xrayutilities you can update it by navigating into its source folder (trunk) and obtain the new sources by
+if you already installed xrayutilities you can update it by navigating into its source folder and obtain the new sources by

   $> git pull